Seahawks’ once-magical season takes another turn for the worse

 “Yeah, to be honest, those games you’re supposed to win, you gotta win,” defensive lineman Quinton Jefferson said.
 “Especially at home.
 I’m not saying they’re a gimme team, but we’re supposed to win this game.
 Come on now.
 Just keeping it 100, and we’re making it a lot harder on ourselves.
 Especially in December, you’re supposed to be playing your best ball, getting ready for the playoffs.
 That’s the ultimate goal, getting into the party, and be playing good ball.
 We gotta get this [expletive] together, because we’re supposed to be playing better, not playing regressive.”

 With that backdrop, every mistake is exacerbated, such as the two interceptions thrown by quarterback Geno Smith — one on the Seahawks’ first offensive play of the game that set them on a desperate, scrambling path from which they never fully escaped.
-Smith, who has bailed the Seahawks out of so many jams this season, threw three touchdown passes (one with under a minute to play) but was under 60 percent completions for the first time all season.
+Smith, who has bailed the Seahawks out of so many jams this season, threw three touchdown passes (one with under a minute to play) but was under 60% completions for the first time all season.
 Twice in the second half the Seahawks had a possession in which they could have taken the lead after battling back from 17-0 down, but both resulted in punts.

 “I have a standard, and I don’t feel I played up to that standard today,” Smith said.